Employment strengths and interests for teenagers with disability, autism or other additional needs

 - Prepare and practise some standard responses to interview questions like ‘What are you good at?’, ‘What are your challenges?’ and ‘What contribution could you make to our organisation?’
 Your child also has the right to ask for interview questions to be provided before the interview, so you could practise with these specific questions too.

 - Do research on employers and prepare questions that show interest in the jobs and organisations your child is interviewing for.
 Make sure they’re not questions that could be easily answered by looking at the organisation’s website.

 - Go online for tips on preparing for interviews.
-You could start with Ambitious about Autism’s interview tips or Job Access’s interview preparation tips.
+You could start with Job Access’s interview preparation tips.

 Employers and recruiters often look at personal social media pages, like Facebook and Instagram, as part of their selection processes.
-It’s a good idea to remind your child to check his privacy settings and talk to him about why employers might not like certain types of posts.
+It’s a good idea to remind your child to check their privacy settings.
+You can also talk to them about why employers might not like certain types of posts.